While airbags are meant to protect adults from harm in a car crash, they can’t protect children sitting in the front seat.

 Some states have laws regarding when a child can sit in the front seat.
 Police officers can write tickets to parents and caregivers who aren’t obeying the law.

-Using the right-sized seat and applying safety straps appropriately is vital to keeping a child safe in the car.
+Using the right size seat and applying safety straps appropriately is vital to keeping a child safe in the car.
 Never put a rear-facing car seat in front of an active air bag.
-If a car seat can’t be placed in the back seat, disable the passenger airbag to reduce the risks for injury.
+If a car seat can’t be placed in the back seat, disable the passenger airbag to reduce the risk for injury.